Darinka, Princess of Montenegro: Early life and ancestry

-Her father had an important position, as he managed the transition of the Russian financial aid to Montenegro.
-He thus had contact with Danilo I, who was introduced to Darinka during a dinner in Trieste.
-Danilo I had initially planned to marry a daughter of Alexander Karađorđević, Prince of Serbia, but the negotiations with Alexander was protracted, and Danilo I fell in love with Darinka.
+Her father, Marko, held an important post managing Russian financial aid to Montenegro.
+He thus had contact with Danilo I, who was introduced to Darinka at a dinner in Palazzo Gopcevich, home of her cousin, Spiridione Gopcevich.

+Danilo I had initially planned to marry Princess Kleopatra Karađorđević (1835-1855), second eldest daughter of Alexander Karađorđević, Prince of Serbia, but the negotiations with the Prince of Serbia were protracted, and before any formal response from the House of Karadjordjevic, Danilo I fell in love with Darinka.